Methylation Pathways & Chronic Fatigue: The Hidden Link

 - Chronic fatigue despite unremarkable routine blood tests

-- A family history of MTHFR variants
+- A family history of MTHFR variants or elevated homocysteine

-- Co-existing mood, neurological, or detoxification-related symptoms
+- Co-existing mood disorders, neurological symptoms, or detoxification-related complaints

 Testing That May Be Considered